-The Board of Directors of the St. Marys United Methodist Church Foundation, Inc. approved the following grants for the Spring 2014 Grant Cycle.
-Grants totaling $760,500 were made to 15 local, statewide and international organizations the week of June 2, 2014.
+The Board of Directors of the St. Marys United Methodist Church Foundation, Inc. approved grants for the Spring 2015 Grant Cycle.
+Grants totaling $739,250 were made to 15 local, statewide and international organizations the week of June 1, 2015.
 The following is a brief description of each recipient and the purpose of the grant.

 Children In Action Sports Club (www.CIASportsClub.org )

-A $27,000 grant to Children in Action Sports Club (CIA), in Brunswick, Georgia to provide operational support for the Barnabas Club, a mentoring and ministry program for at-risk youth during the school year.
-CIA is a Christ-centered ministry that works to intentionally build relationships with children 5-14 year old to equip them to make healthy choices mentally, physically, and spiritually.
-Established in 2006, their mission is to utilize sports and physical activities as an outreach to children, youth, and adults to build character, excellence, and teamwork.
+A $24,500 grant to Children in Action Sports Club (CIA), in Brunswick, Georgia to support a new intern program, provide operational support to the Summer Outreach program and provide supplies for program activities.
+CIA is a Christ-centered ministry that works to intentionally build relationships with children 5-14 years olds to equip them to make healthy choices mentally, physically, and spiritually.
+Established in 2006, their mission is to utilize sports and physical activities as an outreach to children, youth, and adults to build character, excellence and teamwork.

 FaithBridge Foster Care (www.faithbridgefostercare.org )

-A $50,000 grant to provide start-up costs for a FaithBridge Foster Care program in Glynn County, Georgia.
+A $25,000 grant to provide operational support for the Glynn County foster care program.
 FaithBridge is a licensed foster care agency that partners with local churches and communities to create a church-led foster care ministry.
 Their mission is to change the way America does foster care by mobilizing, organizing, and equipping local churches and communities to solve the country’s foster care crisis.

 Safe Harbor (www.safeharborcenterinc.org)

-A two-year grant to Safe Harbor Children's Center to support a new Child Sexual Abuse Community Prevention Initiative by providing for a Prevention Specialist and funding Prevent Now! meetings.
-The first year of funding will be provided in the amount of $35,000 and the second year of funding will be provided in the amount of $20,000.
-The program will be implemented in partnership with Glynn CASA, Camden County CASA, and Coastal Coalition for Children.
+Grants totaling $65,000 to Safe Harbor Children’s Center to be provided in two segments: $45,000 to support a new Volunteer and Fund Development Coordinator position and $20,000 as the second and final year of a two-year commitment to support a Child Sexual Abuse Community Prevention Initiative by providing for a Prevention Specialist and funding Prevent Now! meetings.
+The program is implemented in partnership with Glynn CASA, Camden County CASA, and Coastal Coalition for Children.

 The Vashti Center for Children and Families (www.vashti.org)

-A $69,000 grant to the Vashti Center in Thomasville, Georgia to fund facility improvements for the Chambers building, which is part of the residential treatment program for children and youth.
-The Vashti Center is an agency of the South Georgia Conference of the United Methodist Church providing a number of various services to children including an residential care, clinic services, intensive family intervention, community support individual services, permanency placement services and basic education for at-risk youth who have been removed from the public education system.
+A $25,000 grant to the Vashti Center in Thomasville, Georgia to support the spiritual development program by providing salary support for the campus chaplain.
+The Vashti Center is an agency of the South Georgia Conference of the United Methodist Church providing a number of services to children including residential care, clinic services, intensive family intervention, community support, individual services, permanency placement services and basic education for at-risk youth who have been removed from the public education system.